interval42/University_Bus_Schedule/README.md

 # UniBus
-An electron based application to help you with bus schedule
+An application to help you with bus schedule